yao-jz/yao-jz.github.io/_photograph/photograph-1.md

 ![msra_compu](/images/photograph/msra_compu.JPG)

 Their support and enthusiasm for research enrich my existing knowledge by a large step and broaden my horizons.
-I am deeply impressed by their ability to capture hot topics in academic frontiers and I have gained a lot.
+I am deeply impressed by their ability to capture hot topics on academic frontiers and I have gained a lot.